Tehy/portfolio-site/README.md

 ## Note

-This is my introductory node project, contains silly code.
+This is my introductory node project, contains silly code